 Authors' contributions

 EV, MF, MB conceived, designed the study, and wrote the first draft.
 MF, LC, YH conceived the network models of ichthyosauromorphs, ichthyosaurs, marine crocodiles, mosasaurs, plesiosaurs, MB, LA, FP those of marine mammals and penguin, JS that of the marine turtle.
-EV created and analyzed the anatomical networks and designed the figures.
+EV created and analyzed the networks and designed the figures.
 All authors contributed to and approved the final version of the manuscript.